TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Cancel

-➢ Sensor input 1: Click it on for using external sensor which is connected to sensor input1 of the camera I / O port.
+➢ Sensor input 1: Click it on to use an external sensor connected to sensor input 1 of the camera's I/O port.

-- Trigger condition: Select High signal output and Low signal output as your alarm.
+- Trigger condition: Select High signal output or Low signal output as your alarm.

 - Camera move: Pull down the window to select the camera preset position.